sceendy/sceendy.github.io/src/pages/posts/2020/01-04-2020-quick-past-decade-review.markdown

 I graduated with a bachelors degree from UT-Dallas in July 2013.

-I moved in with my boyfriend into our home apartment in August 2013.
+I moved in with my boyfriend into our first apartment in August 2013.

-I got an offer from an agency that had big name clients in August 2013.
+I got an offer from an agency in August 2013.

 ### 2014